ogmini/Notepad-Tabstate-Buffer/README.md

  - Length of Filepath (Stored as an unsigned LEB128)
  - Filepath as little-ending UTF-16
  - Length of original content (Stored as an unsigned LEB128)
- - Unknown appears to be 45 bytes followed by a delimiter (Need to investigate)
+ - Unknown appears to be 45 bytes followed by a delimiter (Need to investigate.
+Below is definitely not exactly right)
-   -  The 45 bytes seem to end with the bytes for the length of the original content twice, 01 00 00 00, and the lenght of the original content again.
+   -  The 45 bytes seem to end with the bytes for the length of the original content twice, 01 00 00 00, and the length of the original content again.
 (Ex.
 96 02 96 02 01 00 00 00 96 02 when the length of the original content was 96 02 or 278)
  - Content
  - Unknown 5 bytes
    - Possibly a NULL followed by 4 bytes (These are most likely CRC 32.
 The question is of what.)